NorwegianVeterinaryInstitute/DemultiplexRawSequenceData/README.md

 Replace <RunId> with relevant run id.
 Example <RunID>: "190912_M06578_0001_000000000-CNNTP".
 RunID breaks down like this (date +%y%m%d/yymmdd_MACHINE-SERIAL-NUMBER_AUTOINCREASING-NUMBER-OF-RUN_10-digit-number-assigned-by-machine_CHECKSUM .

-    Note: don't bother with enforcing ISO dates of the directory name.
+    Note: don't bother with enforcing ISO dates for the directory name.
 It is an Illumina standard and they do not care.

 Software requirements